-File logging will create a file named 'opencore.log' at EFI volume root with log contents.
+File logging will create a file named 'opencore-YYYY-MM-DD-HHMMSS.txt' at EFI volume root with log contents (the upper case letter sequence is replaced with date and time from the firmware).
 Please be warned that some file system drivers present in firmwares are not reliable, and may corrupt data when writing files through UEFI.
 Log is attempted to be written in the safest manner, and thus is very slow.
 Ensure that 'DisableWatchDog' is set to 'true' when you use a slow drive.

-7.5 Security Properties
+8.5 Security Properties